About Toronto Diabetes Care Connect

 - programs supporting type 2 diabetes management and prevention (led healthcare providers)

-- Diabetes Eye Screening (Teleophthalmology Program) – within the Toronto Central Region
+- Diabetes Eye Screening Program (Teleophthalmology) – within the Toronto region

 - yearly diabetes eye screening for people with type 2 diabetes at a number of locations across the city, including South Riverdale Community Health Centre

-- Choose Health Self-Management Program – within the Toronto Central Region
+- Choose Health Self-Management Program – within the Toronto region

 - peer-led group workshops that support people around improving their skills around self-management

-- Diabetes Prevention Programs – within the Toronto Central Region
+- Diabetes Prevention Programs – within the Toronto region

 - healthcare provider-led group programs that help people learn how they can lower their risk of developing type 2 diabetes